SoroushMazloum/Sudoku-Solver/README.md

 # Sudoku-Solver
 C++ program for solving Sudoku
-### ✔️ In Linux, compile with Compile.sh, run with Run.sh or compile and run with CompileAndRun.sh.
+### :heavy_check_mark: In Linux, compile with Compile.sh, run with Run.sh or compile and run with CompileAndRun.sh.